UCF vs. Navy NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- UCF and its opponents have combined to score more than 53.5 points in all three games this season.
+- UCF has combined with its opponents to score more than 53 points in all three games this season.

-- Navy and its opponents have combined to score more than 53.5 points in one game this season.
+- Navy's games have gone over 53 points in only one opportunity this season.

-- The two teams combine to score 54.7 points per game, 1.2 more than the over/under in this contest.
+- Saturday's over/under is 1.7 points lower than the two team's combined 54.7 points per game average.

 UCF Stats and Trends